neomatamune/deep_5if/README.md

 git clone
 ```

-Run the build.sh, then start_jupyter with sudo if you haven't set your user so that you can use docker commands without being root.
+Run the build.sh, then start_jupyter, both with sudo rights if you haven't set your user so that you can use docker commands without being root.

 ```bash
 sudo ./build.sh